Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Introduction

 In this work, we focus on resolving the GW signal of an individual SMBHB out of the confusion GWB posed by the rest of the binary population.
 We employ a variety of methods, comparing their efficacy, with attention focused on the key system parameters that are required to facilitate host galaxy identification.
-These different GW Bayesian analysis techniques fall into three main categories: Fourier-domain \citep{2015MNRAS.449.1650Z, 2024arXiv241213379G}, template-based \citep{2022PhRvD.105l2003B, 2013CQGra..30v4004E, 2024CQGra..41v5017B}, and power-based searches \citep{2020PhRvD.102h4039T, 2018MNRAS.477.5447G}.
+These different GW Bayesian analysis techniques fall into three main categories: Fourier-domain \citep{2015MNRAS.449.1650Z, 2024arXiv241213379G}, time-domain template-based \citep{2022PhRvD.105l2003B, 2013CQGra..30v4004E, 2024CQGra..41v5017B}, and power-based searches \citep{2020PhRvD.102h4039T, 2018MNRAS.477.5447G}.
+Fourier-domain approaches identify the imprint of an individual binary via its effect on the Fourier coefficients that describe the pulsar timing residuals.
+Alternatively, power-based techniques search instead for excess GW power on the sky, creating deviations from an isotropic GWB and therefore the induced timing residuals.

 Template-based approaches use deterministic GW waveforms from parameters describing the binary such as the chirp mass, sky location, and inclination angle.
 These searches can be extremely complex due to the fact that effects of the GW are seen at the Earth and the pulsar.
 This creates a pulsar-coherent signal (Earth term) and pulsar-specific signal (pulsar term), requiring model parameters for each pulsar in the array (further explanation can be found in \autoref{sec:methods_gwsfromabhb}) \cite{2012PhRvD..86l4028B, 2010arXiv1008.1782C, 2013CQGra..30v4004E}.
 One can also ignore the pulsar terms, vastly shrinking the parameter space at the expense of model accuracy.\footnote{\citet{2024PhRvL.132f1401C} have found that targeted (fixed sky location and distance signal models) Earth-term searches do not suffer greatly diminished performance.} While this reduces computational demand, model mis-specification can abound, resulting in biased parameter estimations \cite{Zhu2016,2024arXiv240721105F}.
 While detection of a discrete binary using a deterministic model would be definitive, it remains to be seen whether these approaches are capable of resolving the binary before a power-based search.
-This outstanding question from \citet{Taylor2016} motivated this work.
+This outstanding question from \citet{2020PhRvD.102h4039T} motivated this work and inspired us to develop a specialized anisotropy model to search for a binary via its cross correlations.
+We present this novel technique in \autoref{sec:Methods}.